materialsintelligence/propnet/README.md

 A. These libraries are excellent tools for creating tensor graphs, but have very different design goals and are only superficially similar.
 Whereas a single node in these tensor graph libraries is a mathematical operation, in our graph a node contains an entire mathematical model and associated metadata, including references.
 As such, Propnet has a completely different use-case: a single node in Propnet could itself be an entire Tensorflow neural network.
 Propnet is also much, much simpler than these other libraries -- it's intended as a tool for material scientists, not a platform in its own right.

+# Acknowledgements

 Hat tip to @jdagdelen for the Propnet name.

+Logo incorporates "Network by TNS" from the Noun Project (CC BY 3.0 license).